Serrowxd/LambdaNotes_Refactor/README.md

   - Will need to implement buttons that appear when you click on the notes, allowing users to edit/delete the notes at will with a pop-up modal to confirm deleting the notes.

   - Possibly a note-graveyard?
 If you accidentally delete a note, have a way to bring it back within a certain time period (or until you clear out your graveyard of notes).

+  - Add a blank note with a + mark to indicate adding a new note when you have none - place this at the end of the card stack, or possibly just add a "create new note" button.

 - **Calendar**